My healthy crab cakes recipe is gonna make your seafood dreams come true! Pair it with my lemon dill aioli for best results.

 - Green onion: Nice way to add a pop of color and flavor to these crab cakes.

 - Parmesan grated: This always adds another layer of flavor and depth to any dish.
 This will definitely add luxurious cheesiness and saltiness to your crabcakes.
+This can be substituted with nutritional yeast or omitted for dairy-free.

 More Healthy Seafood Recipes